-In the end, Indian 841 shared the same destiny as Harley-Davidson XA.
-When the first 1056 units jumped off the conveyor, the war was over.
+As a result, Indian 841 suffered the same fate as the Harley-Davidson XA.
+When the first 1,056 units came off the assembly line, the war in Africa was over.

-It was Robert McClean (1923-2008), a former president of the Antique Motorcycle Club of America, a WWII veteran, one of the heroes who fought in Battle of Iwo Jima.
+It turned out to be Robert McClean (1923-2008), a former president of the American Association of Antique Motorcycles, a World War II veteran, one of the heroes of the legendary Battle of Iwo Jima.

-In 1942, 19-years old Bob McClean joined the Marine Corps.
-In 1945, he was sent to the Pacific, where as part of the 4th Division of the U.S. Marine Corps, McClean was destined to survive one of the most challenging battles in the history of the American Marines.
+In 1942, 19-years old Bob McClean joined the Marines.
+In 1945, he was sent to the Pacific, where as part of the 4th Division of the U.S. Marine Corps, McClean was destined to survive one of the worst battles in the history of the American Marines.

 Joe Rosenthal.
 Flag voyage over Iwo Jima.
 In addition, the names and titles of six soldiers raising the flag are indicated.

-Robert had been suffering from nightmares even decades later after the battle.
-In his nightmares, he saw the eyes of the brave Japanese jumping off cliffs but never surrender.
+Nightmares tortured Robert decades after the war.
+In his nightmares, he saw the eyes of the brave Japanese throwing themselves off the cliffs but not giving up.
 Fear, honor and glow of his flamethrower reflected in their eyes.

-Upon returning home, Robert got married, had children and fell for antique motorcycles.
-McClean became a member of Iowan division of the Antique Motorcycle Club of America in 1970.
-Motorcycles were a point of strong affection for Robert.
-He came halfway round the world participating rallies & motorcycle rides, travelled a lot on his own and got his own motorcycle collection after a while.
-In 1983, Robert McClean got elected as the president of the Club and hold an appointment until 2002.
+When Robert returned home, he got married, had children and fell for antique motorcycles.
+In 1970, McClean became a member of Iowa branch of the American Association of Antique Motorcycles.
+Robert loved motorcycles passionately.
+He traveled halfway around the world, taking part in rallies, travelled a lot on his own and later got his own motorcycle collection.
+In 1983, Robert McClean was elected Chairman of the Association and remained in this position until 2002.

-In 2008, Robert passed away.
-He had a remarkable life and made an invaluable contribution to the movement of retro bike enthusiasts.
-And he has never forgotten the war.
-As a tribute to the courage of the former enemy, next to the famous image on the wall of McClean’s office, there were a Japanese battle flag and an Order of the Rising Sun adjacent to the Raising the Flag on Iwo Jima photo.
+In 2008, Robert McClean passed away.
+He lived a remarkable life and made an invaluable contribution to the movement of retro-bike enthusiasts.
+But he never forgot about the war.
+As a tribute to the courage of the former enemy, next to the famous image on the wall of McClean’s office, there were a Japanese battle flag and the Order of the Rising Sun.

 |Manufacturer||Indian Motorcycle Co., Springfield, Massachusetts, United States|